 - Week 4 Scottish Government - Week 5 Member in Charge - 14.
-The Finance and Public Administration Committee ran a call for views on the Financial Memorandum (FM) on the Bill from 1 November to 20 December 2024 and received 9 responses, which are available on Citizen Space. - 15.
+The Committee held its first evidence session on the Bill at its meeting on Tuesday 18 March 2025.
+A transcript of this meeting is available via the Official Report. - 15.
+The Finance and Public Administration Committee ran a call for views on the Financial Memorandum (FM) on the Bill from 1 November to 20 December 2024 and received 9 responses, which are available on Citizen Space. - 16.
 The Finance and Public Administration Committee then held an oral evidence session with the Member in Charge, Douglas Ross MSP, at its meeting on Tuesday 11 March 2025.
-A transcript of this meeting is available via the Official Report. - 16.
+A transcript of this meeting is available via the Official Report. - 17.
 The Delegated Powers and Law Reform Committee considered the delegated powers in the Bill at its meetings on 24 September 2024 and 29 October 2024.